 We've had to suspend him.

-Because he's being so mean to them in there.
+Didn't screen him because he's being so mean to him in there.

-Anyway, what somebody explain to me what is the commonality of homosexuals and transgenders.
+Anyway, somebody explain to me what is the commonality of homosexuals and transgenders.

 Why are they politically aligned?